ClearPlayer/ClearPlayer/README.md

 ## Known limitations

 - **Widevine and PlayReady are not supported** and will not be.
 ClearKey only.
-- Some live DASH streams still fail on iOS despite the workarounds below.
+- Some live DASH streams still fail on iOS.
 If you have one, please report it — see the next section.
 - The guide grid can be heavy on very large channel groups.
 - No tvOS or macOS build at the moment.